-- Through the provision of excellent customer service, develops and foster excellent relations with faculty, students and the broader campus community.
+Through the provision of excellent customer service, develops and fosters excellent relations with faculty, students and the broader campus community.

-- The Libraries supports the UA’s diversity and inclusiveness strategic initiatives designed to create an inclusive environment for all faculty, staff, and students.
+The UA Libraries support the UA’s diversity and inclusiveness strategic initiatives designed to create an inclusive environment for all faculty, staff, and students.
 The candidate is expected to support diversity and inclusiveness efforts in the department and college.

 Knowledge, Skills, & Abilities